nickmmark/two-factor-entropy/README.md

 | 2FA  | 35  |2.072721 | 0.3163435 |
 | Random  | 10000  | 2.124127	| 0.3102022 |

-I compared these two groups using a Welch two sample t-test, and calculated 'p-value = 0.4143'
+I compared these two groups using a Welch two sample t-test, and calculated `p-value = 0.4143`
 Conclusion: this is not a significant difference